-- the waste to be disposed (already existing or committed due to the planned future use of radioactive materials), - the geological options available in the country (spectrum of geological options) or at the site selected.
+- the waste to be disposed (already existing or committed due to the planned future use of radioactive materials), - the geological options available in the country (spectrum of geological options) or the geology and the surface situation at the site selected.

 The requirements related to the design of the repository (system of engineered barriers, location of the disposal rooms and other elements of the facility at the chosen site) have to ensure that the design is tailored to the properties of the geological situation at hand, taking the properties of the waste into account.
-Thus, these two issues must be integrated as constraints (externally imposed boundary conditions) into requirements management system, taking into account that at least in the early phases there may be some uncertainties in these constraints.
+Thus, these two issues must be integrated as constraints (externally imposed boundary conditions) into the requirements management system, taking into account that at least in the early phases there may be some uncertainties in these constraints.